On toric ideals arising from signed graphs: The main results

-\begin{theorem} For an even closed walk $\bw$ in a signed graph, $B_\bw$ is primitive if and only if the following hold: \begin{itemize} \item[\rm(i)] The multigraph $[\bw]$ is constructed by $1$-clique sums of cycles of length at least two such that every vertex of $[\bw]$ belongs to at most two cycles. \item[\rm(ii)] For every nontrivial section-decomposition $\bw=\bw_0+\bw_1$ into two closed walks $\bw_0$ and $\bw_1$, each $\bw_i$ is odd in $(G,\tau)$. \end{itemize} \end{theorem}
+\begin{theorem} For an even-signed closed walk $\bw$ in a signed graph, $B_\bw$ is primitive if and only if the following hold: \begin{itemize} \item[\rm(i)] The multigraph $[\bw]$ is constructed by $1$-clique sums of cycles of length at least two such that every vertex of $[\bw]$ belongs to at most two cycles. \item[\rm(ii)] For every nontrivial section-decomposition $\bw=\bw_0+\bw_1$ into two closed walks $\bw_0$ and $\bw_1$, each $\bw_i$ is odd-signed in $(G,\tau)$. \end{itemize} \end{theorem}

-The proof of Theorem~\ref{thm:signed:primitive} is given in Subsection~\ref{sec:primitive}.
-We often say an even closed walk $\bw$ in a signed graph $(G,\tau)$ is \emph{primitive} if $B_{\bw}$ is primitive in $I_{(G,\tau)}$.
+A proof of Theorem~\ref{thm:signed:primitive} is given in Subsection~\ref{sec:primitive}.
+We often say an even-signed closed walk $\bw$ in a signed graph $(G,\tau)$ is \emph{primitive} if $B_{\bw}$ is primitive in $I_{(G,\tau)}$.
 Figure~\ref{fig:image} shows an image of the multigraph $[\bw]$ for a primitive walk $\bw$.
-Note that if $\bw$ is a primitive walk, then every cut vertex of $[\bw]$ decomposes $[\bw]$ into two parts, and each part corresponds to an odd closed walk.\footnote{In the toric ideals of graphs, this was explained with a notion of `sink' of a block, see~\cite{RTT2012minimal}.}
+Note that if $\bw$ is a primitive walk, then every cut vertex of $[\bw]$ decomposes $[\bw]$ into two parts, and each part corresponds to an odd-signed closed walk in $(G,\tau)$. \footnote{In the toric ideals of graphs, this was explained with a notion of `sink' of a block, see~\cite{RTT2012minimal}.}

 \begin{example} Consider a signed graph $(G,\tau)$ in Figure~\ref{fig:sink}.
 Let $\bw$ be a walk in $(G,\tau)$ defined by